Spectrum of the perturbed Landau-Dirac operator: Results

 \subsection{Weights for open sets}

-For an open set $\Omega$ in $\R^2$ we will say that a function $w:\Omega\to [0,\infty)$ is a {\em weight } in $\Omega$ if the weighted Sobolev espace $H^n(\Omega;w)$ is a Hilbert space and the embedding \bel{embe} H^1(\Omega;w)\hookrightarrow L^2(\Omega;w) \ee is compact.
-There exists a vast literature concerning weighted Sobolev spaces and condition for the compactness of the embedding \eqref{embe} (see \cite{GuOp91,An03,GoUk09} and references therein).
-Of course any constant positive function is a weight over $\Omega$ if, for instance, $\Omega$ has Lipschitz boundary.
+For an open set $\Omega$ in $\R^2$ we will say that a { measurable} function $w:\Omega\to [0,\infty)$ is a {\em weight } in $\Omega$ if the weighted Sobolev space { } is a Hilbert space and the embedding \bel{embe} H^1(\Omega;w)\hookrightarrow L^2(\Omega;w) \ee is compact {(here $L^2(\Omega;w)$ is the weighted $L^2$-space with the positive measure $wdx$}).
+There exists a vast literature concerning weighted Sobolev spaces and conditions for the compactness of the embedding \eqref{embe} (see \cite{GuOp91,An03,GoUk09} and references therein).
+Of course any constant positive function is a weight over $\Omega$ if, for instance, $\Omega$ has a Lipschitz boundary.
 Another simple example is the following: suppose that $\Omega$ is a bounded domain with smooth boundary $\partial \Omega$.
-Then a function of the form
+Then a positive function of the form

-is a weight for $\Omega$ if $\alpha\geq1$ (see for instance \cite{An03}).
+{near $\partial \Omega$}, is a weight for $\Omega$ if $\alpha\geq1$ (see for instance \cite{An03}).
 It is also possible to consider the distance to a part of the boundary (as in \cite[Section 2.1]{Ca08}).
 For the compactness of \eqref{embe}, much less restrictive conditions on the regulatity of $\Omega$ and $w$ appear in the aforementioned literature.

+{As we will see later, the concept of weight allows us to extend, to some extent, the framework of validity of the results in \cite{FiPu06}, upon which part of our results are based.
+Specifically, this enables us to consider potentials that are not necessarily larger than a positive constant in a given region, but are instead greater than a weight $\omega$ in the same region.}